 The bar is made up of a steel shaft with rotating “sleeves” at each end.
-Each sleeve is connected to the shaft via a “bushing” or “bearing” section – and it is this which enables the sleeves to spin.
+Each sleeve connects to the shaft via a “bushing” or “bearing” section – which in turn enables the sleeves to spin.

-The length of the shaft – where you place your hands – is 131 cm (a little over 51 inches).
-The shaft diameter is 28mm – this is the official thickness for Olympic weightlifting – and it’s also the narrowest.
-A narrower bar can rotate quicker, since smaller diameter bars will rotate at higher angular velocities – this is ideal for weightlifting.
+The length of the shaft – the area where you place your hands – is 131 cm (a little over 51 inches).
+A key dimension of a bar is the shaft diameter.
+The diameter for official Olympic weightlifting bars is 28mm - and it’s also the narrowest.
+A narrower bar can rotate quicker - this is ideal for weightlifting.

 For unofficial bars, it’s common for the diameter to vary beyond the 28mm standard.